sizovs/boring-stack/README.md

 # But...
 I need more than SQL.
 Don't worry.
 You can use SQLite as a [KV store](https://rodydavis.com/sqlite/key-value), [JSON store](https://rodydavis.com/sqlite/nosql) and it even has [built-in full-text search capability](https://www.sqlite.org/fts5.html).
 So, you don't even need Redis.

-# Scaling SQLite write performance
+# But...
+SQLite writes don't scale.
 It's well-known that SQLite doesn't support concurrent writes – while one process is writing, others are waiting.
 Even though you can still get thousands of iops on a single DB file, you may need higher throughput.
 Rather than complicating your architecture by splitting a system into multiple self-contained systems, you can split the database into multiple files.
 For example, `db.sqlite3` can become `users.sqlite3` and `comments.sqlite3`.
 Or, learning from Rails, you can use SQLite as a cache and queue, extracting `cache.sqlite3` and `queue.sqlite3`.
 If write throughput was a bottleneck, this approach nearly doubles your write performance.

 # SQLite caveats